wizeline/react-apprenticeship/topics/SOLID/readme.md

 > **_" Clients should not be forced to depend on methods that they don't use."_**

-Let's look at the example, we have an interface for a Car with a series of methods that most be implemented.
-Look at the method honk, this will be valid for cars but maybe not for an excavator forcing us to implement a not needed method that at the end throws an error.
+Let us look at the below example.
+We have an interface for a `Car` with a series of methods that must be implemented.
+Look at the method `honk`, and this will be valid for cars *but not* for an excavator forcing us to implement a not-needed method that, in the end, throws an error.

                 interface Vehicule {
                         honk() : void;